8 Common Types of Flowers for Your Wedding

 5. Hydrangea comes in a variety of pastel colors.

-Hydrangeas are most known for being flowers with very full heads.
+Hydrangeas are best known for their very full heads of flowers.
 Even using one or two hydrangeas in your bouquet or a centerpiece can fill a vase or bouquet nicely.

-In pale pink or white, these flowers can look exquisite and beautiful.
+In pale pink or white, these flowers can look exquisite.
 However, bright blue and deep purple are additional gorgeous color options.
-If you have a June or July wedding in Virginia, you may be able to have these freshly picked locally.
+If you’re planning a June or July wedding in Virginia, you might be able to enjoy these freshly picked locally.

-6. Dahlia are types of common wedding flowers that add a charming, full element to bouquets.
+6. Dahlias are types of common wedding flowers that add a charming, full element to bouquets.

 Dahlias are very similar to peonies and hydrangea flowers.
 Therefore, they can bring a lot of charm to your wedding bouquet.
 Dahlia flowers have round petals that make a dramatic statement in any bouquet where they are placed.